fkirc/skip-duplicate-actions/README.md

 You can use the [`paths_filter`](#paths_filter) option if you need to define multiple `paths` patterns in a single workflow.

-## Cancel outdated workflow-runs
+## Cancel outdated workflow runs

 Typically, workflows should only run for the most recent commit.
-Therefore, when you push changes to a branch, `skip-duplicate-actions` can be configured to cancel any previous workflow-runs that run against outdated commits.
+Therefore, when you push changes to a branch, `skip-duplicate-actions` can be configured to cancel any previous workflow runs that run against outdated commits.

-- **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled <previous_run_URL>`.
+- **Full traceability:** If a workflow run is cancelled, then you will see a message like `Cancelled <previous_run_URL>`.
 - **Guaranteed execution:** The cancellation-algorithm guarantees that a complete check-set will finish no matter what.

 ## Inputs